 A native Chicagoan, Sharyl Holtzman relocated to Los Angeles in 2005.
 She has, for more than 25+ years, successfully transformed ideas and concepts into enduring entities, with precision focus and intrinsic ability to tell a story through events and communications strategies across multiple platforms and sectors.

 Sharyl's first production was at age 8, a carnival fundraiser for a critically ill schoolmate and by age 10 she was keeping a daily journal and writing stories.
 She has developed and produced events, communications strategy and engagement for nonprofit and the arts, expanded her expertise at Paramount Pictures on the global marketing and sales team for distribution to television.
-In 2016 Sharyl relocated to San Pedro, while she began working in development with the 54-year old literary arts organization Beyond Baroque, and presently as event consultant for the innovative ocean research institute AltaSea in the Port of Los Angeles, and event manager at the Earl Burns Miller Japanese Garden Museum.
+In 2016 Sharyl relocated to San Pedro, and began working in development with the 54-year old literary arts organization Beyond Baroque, and presently as event consultant for the innovative ocean research institute AltaSea in the Port of Los Angeles, and event manager at the Earl Burns Miller Japanese Garden Museum.

 "Over my career, I’ve consistently empowered teams to succeed for less than budgeted, with greater results than expected."